-There were no significant differences observed between approaches taken for the anatomical stabilization (anterior-only, posterior-only, and 360-degrees) with the pattern of ASIA recovery seen among the patients.
+There were no significant differences observed between approaches taken for the anatomical stabilization (anterior-only, posterior-only, and 360 degrees) with the pattern of ASIA recovery seen among the patients.

-The prime goals in managing these patients are early anatomical fixation with spinal decompression, followed by the strategies to survive, revive, and thrive these cohorts of patients through:
+The prime goals in managing these patients are early anatomical fixation with spinal decompression, followed by the strategies to survive, revive, and thrive in these cohorts of patients through: